Some Impossibility Results for Inference With Cluster Dependence with Large Clusters: Consistent Estimation of Variance

-The following simple lemma gives a necessary and sufficient condition for determining consistent estimability of a parameter along contiguous sequences of probabilities.
-For any two sequences of probabilities $P_n$ and $P_n'$, we say that $P_n$ is \bi{contiguous with respect to} $P_n'$ if $P_n' A_n \rightarrow 0$ implies $P_n A_n \rightarrow 0$ for any sequence of Borel sets $A_n$, and write $P_n \triangleleft P_n'$.
+Our approach relies on the following simple lemma that uses contiguity of probabilities at a primitive level.
+For any two sequences of probabilities $P_n$ and $P_n'$, we say that $P_n$ is \bi{contiguous with respect to} $P_n'$ if $P_n' (A_n) \rightarrow 0$ implies $P_n (A_n) \rightarrow 0$ for any sequence of Borel sets $A_n$, and write $P_n \triangleleft P_n'$.
 When $P_n \triangleleft P_n'$ and $P_n' \triangleleft P_n$, we say that $P_n$ and $P_n'$ are \bi{mutually contiguous}, and write $P_n \triangleleft \triangleright P_n'$.
 Contiguity between probabilities was introduced by \cite{LeCam:60:UCPS} and is widely used, especially for deriving the limiting distribution of a test statistic under local alternatives.
 By tracing out the limiting distribution along a range of local alternatives, one obtains a limiting experiment which one can use to compute the asymptotic risk lower bound in statistical decision theory.
 (See, e.g., Chapter 6 of \cite{vanderVaart:98:AsympStat}.)